 Fig. 5.
 Illustration of our wave propagation model.
-A target image is first converted to an amplitude value, and then is passed to a phase-encoder network (i.e., the U-Net).
-At the SLM plane, we display the CGH and propagate the light field to the target plane.
+A target image is first converted to an amplitude value, then is passed to a phase-encoder network (i.e. the U-Net).
+At the SLM plane, we display the CGH and propagate the light field to the target-plane.
 During the training phase, the loss between the projection image and the target amplitude can be calculated and is then propagated back to train the phase-encoder network.

-features and retains all the information in the image.
+The U-Net model uses a down-sampling and then upsampling structure.
+The use of a skip connection at the same stage ensures that the final CGH output incorporates more low-level features and retains all the information in the image.
 This advantage is very suitable for CGH computation.
-The length and width of the image tensor are reduced by half after each down-sampling in our U-Net, and the geometric feature extraction of the input image is realized after down-sampling is repeated six times.
-When the up-sampling of next six times is implemented, the reconstructed original size image tensor is obtained.
+The length and width of the image tensor are reduced by half after each down-sampling in our U-Net, and the geometric feature extraction of the input image is realized after down-sampling repeats 6 times.
+When the next 6 times of up-sampling is implemented, the reconstructed original size image tensor is obtained.
 In order to avoid the disappearance of the gradient during the network training, the residual connection is employed to realize the cross-layer transfer of the gradient.
-After each convolution, batch normalization is performed to avoid overfitting.
-In the U-Net training procedure, we use the amplitude of the 1920 × 1080 image as the training input.
-The U-Net outputs the corresponding CGH.
+After each convolution, the batch normalization is performed to avoid overfitting.
+In the U-Net training procedure, we use the amplitude of 1920×1080 image as the training input.
+The

+U-Net outputs the corresponding CGH.
 We simulate the physical diffraction processing with the CGH generated by our U-Net.